m-salman-776/java-logs/README.md

 # Design Patterns Implementation

+###  The Observer Pattern
+It defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 ### Decorator Pattern
+The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.
+It wraps the object for adding more behaviour.
+The decorator adds its own behavior either before and/or after delegating it to object they decorate.Decorators have the same supertype as the objects they decorate

 ### Factory Pattern
 Factory Pattern encapsulate object creation by letting the subclasses decide what object to create.